 DevOps Best Practices and KPIs

-DevOps is a set of cultural practices, philosophies and technical methodologies that aim to enhance collaboration, communication, and integration between development (Dev) and operations (Ops) teams in software development and IT Operations.
+DevOps is a set of cultural practices, philosophies and technical methodologies that aim to enhance collaboration, communication, and integration between development (Dev) and operations (Ops) teams in software development and IT operations.
 DevOps is driven by the goal of achieving more efficient and reliable software delivery and operation through the entire software development lifecycle.

 At its core, DevOps seeks to break down the traditional silos that often exist between development and operations teams.
 It promotes a collaborative environment where developers and operations personnel work together seamlessly, sharing responsibilities and automating processes to achieve the following objectives: